vdbrink/vdbrink.github.io/home_office_desk/desk_setup_hardware_list.md

 I use a very large mouse pad underneath my keyboard and mouse.
 The top material is soft with a smooth surface for the perfect sliding with the mouse.
-The bottom material is made of rubber to keep it on its place.
+The bottom material is made of rubber to keep it in place.

 I use a full black one without any art distractions on it.